 Here is the short answer:

 - Mid day tours there may be an increase in wind, waves and there are more boats on the seas.
 By this time we usually have a very good idea of where to find whales.
 So we often see the greatest number of Whales on the mid day tours.
-The whales do seem to be a bit more active as the day progresses.

 - Afternoon tours can be the most dramatic of the day.
 There is a correlation between high tide, greater wind, waves and heightened levels of Whale activity.
 The boat ride itself can be more of an adventure if the wind and waves have picked up – usually most in March/April.
 This is the best time for Whale watching aficionados as the pay off can be the greatest whale activity level of the day.